 honestly expected to blindly follow the powers that be in the church

 and carry on as though they were wonderful and that nothing had

 In the few years before a split in the Free Church of Scotland in

 2000, allegations of adultery were made against one if its professors.

 Without going into the details, those making the accusations all

-eventually decided to form the Free Church (Continuing) and separate
+eventually decided to leave and form the Free Church (Continuing), separating

 from the rest of the Free Church.
 Now,